VrajGohil/ValorantEloTracker/README.md

 After installing, Enter your Riot Games credentials and select your region.
 That's it!

-## Note: The application is does not store your creadentials.
+## Note: The application does not store your creadentials.
 You have to enter account details everytime you open the app.